 While history shows that government shutdowns have had little long-term effect on stock prices—or on the size and functioning of the federal government—they can have a potential economic impact if they drag on.

 The federal government spends enormous amounts of money buying goods, providing services, and otherwise generating economic activity.
-If a shutdown does occur and lasts for more than a short period, it could temporarily weigh on economic activity—primarily through reduced government spending and lower confidence among consumers and businesses.
+If a shutdown lasts for more than a short period, it can temporarily weigh on economic activity—primarily through reduced government spending and lower confidence among consumers and businesses.

 For example, the 2025 government shutdown likely reduced US economic activity in the fourth quarter of 2025, though most estimates indicate that growth in gross domestic product (GDP) stayed positive despite the temporary drag.

-A shutdown would cause an interruption of some government services but not all.
-Social Security, Medicaid, and Medicare payments to recipients would not be affected.
-Neither would what are called essential services such as federal law enforcement, air traffic control, and disaster relief.
-The US Postal Service would also not be affected.
+A shutdown can cause an interruption of some government services but not all.
+Social Security, Medicaid, and Medicare payments to recipients generally are not affected.
+Neither are what are called essential services such as federal law enforcement, air traffic control, and disaster relief.
+The US Postal Service also generally is not affected.

-Should you worry about your investments if there is a shutdown?
+Should you worry about your investments when there is a shutdown?

-While uncertainty about if and when the government might shut down can generate worrisome headlines, the biggest risk for most investors may be the temptation to overreact to those headlines and make personal finance decisions based on fear and uncertainty.
+While uncertainty about government shutdowns can generate worrisome headlines, the biggest risk for most investors may be the temptation to overreact to those headlines and make personal finance decisions based on fear and uncertainty.

 If you already have an investment strategy built around your goals, financial situation, time horizon, and risk tolerance, you likely don't need to make any changes in response to headlines.
 If you don't, learn more about how we can work together to help you create one.